armory/knowledge-base/_posts/installation/2018-12-26-install-spinnaker.md

 ```

 ### Add the kubeconfig and cloud provider to Spinnaker
-You should copy the kubeconfig to a place accessible to halyard; this choice is left to the reader, but one option is `~/.secret/`, which should be mounted into your halyard container.
+You should copy the kubeconfig to a place accessible to Halyard; this choice is left to the reader, but one option is `~/.secret/`, which should be mounted into your Halyard container.

-*Do this in the halyard container*
+*Do this in the Halyard container*

 ```bash
 # Feel free to reference a different location